ferrugemjs/library/README.md

 </template>
 ```

-import the hello-word modulo into your app.html
+import the hello-word module into your app.html

 ```
 <template args="$controller">